Victims of Crime and Leniency

 There is a well-funded and organized movement to focus on the rights and conditions of convicted felons.
 The effect on the victim is not part of this conversation.
 We must step up and let our legislators know what crime does to us and our community.

 Maintaining all of the progress that has been achieved for over four decades ins a constant effort.
-Please join us!
-We will be sending out weekly updates, holding Zoom calls to share information about how you can effectively get your voice across to those who will vote on the passage of these bills.
+Please join us as we prespare for February 2025!
+We will be sending out updates about how you can effectively get your voice across to those who will vote on the passage of bills that effect your community.

 VOCAL's "Angels in the Kitchen" Cookbook is ready to order!
 Please follow the link below to place your order: